-Director, Educational Outreach
+Director of Educational Outreach

-Previously, Ursula founded and launched a non-profit organization affiliated with Saddleback Community College in Southern California.
+Previously, Ursula founded and launched a nonprofit organization affiliated with Saddleback Community College in Southern California.
 The organization, Partners in Algebra Achievement, sets up long-term relationships between at-risk students and members of the local professional community for tutoring and mentoring.
-As President of that organization, she oversaw program development, fundraising, scholarships, recruiting of tutors and mentors, award programs, and the progress of numerous students.
+As president of that organization, she oversaw program development, fundraising, scholarships, recruiting of tutors and mentors, award programs, and the progress of numerous students.

-Ursula began her career at NASA’s Jet Propulsion Laboratory (JPL) in Pasadena, CA, where she led a research and development group that pioneered new software technology in real-time analytics and data visualization, and transitioned the technologies into use for the automation of JPL’s mission operations.
+Ursula began her career at NASA’s Jet Propulsion Laboratory in Pasadena, Calif., where she led a research and development group that pioneered new software technology in real-time analytics and data visualization, and transitioned the technologies into use for the automation of JPL’s mission operations.
 Among the missions she was involved with were the Voyager grand tour of the solar system, the Galileo mission to Jupiter, and the Cassini mission to Saturn.

-Ursula graduated magna cum laude from Brown University and earned a Ph.D. in Electrical Engineering from the University of Southern California.
-She’s active in local environmental issues, and is a Director of the not-for-profit organization, Withlacoochee Aquatic Restoration.
+Ursula graduated magna cum laude from Brown University and earned a Ph.D. in electrical engineering from the University of Southern California.
+She’s active in local environmental issues, and is a director of the not-for-profit organization, Withlacoochee Aquatic Restoration.